What Is Tantric Masturbation?

 What do you think of when you hear the term tantric sex?
 The nineties?
 Sting?

 Tantric sexual practice has gotten a pretty bad rap in the last couple of decades, but it’s worth noting that most Tantric practices have nothing to do with sex.
 The notion that it’s primarily a ritual sexual practice, and a crazy one at that, is a biased and typically Western one.
 However, within the tradition, sexual desire is seen as something natural, and a means to achieve spiritual fulfillment.
 We think there is a powerful lesson to be learned there!
 Masturbation, sex and a good orgasm have the power to connect you with yourself, others and the world around you, and that's a really beautiful thing.

 There’s nothing silly or self-serious about wanting to be one with your mind and body, so try not to feel that way.
 And in terms of what you can expect, it’s important to open yourself up to all possibilities and let the experience be your guide.

 Feather the nest.

 Close the curtains, fluff your pillows, and make sure you’ve got a clear calendar.
-Starting with some incense, or a warm bath, can put you in the right headspace to focus some sexual attention on yourself.
+Starting with a candle, or a warm bath, can put you in the right headspace to focus some sexual attention on yourself.
 Ask yourself what it is you really like, and then surround yourself with scents and objects that make you feel connected.

-Using a heavier, natural massager like a Chakrub that delivers firm, smooth stimulation is important when trying a longer, lower-key form of masturbation than the average vibrator can deliver.
-(And if you're into crystals, bonus!)
-The Gem also makes an amazing and versatile tool for self-exploration.
+Using a heavier, natural massager like a glass toy that delivers firm, smooth stimulation is important when trying a longer, lower-key form of masturbation than the average vibrator can deliver.
+Icicle's G-Spot wand makes an amazing and versatile tool for self-exploration.

 Are you feeling tired?
 Anxious?
 Embarrassed?
 Anything bothering you?
 It’s important to clear your head and be calm, so that you can carry on with your journey to orgasm.